 Excavations in the Athenian Agora

-The American School of Classical Studies at Athens announces a program for volunteer excavators wishing to participate in the archaeological excavations of the Athenian Agora during the summer of 2013.
+The American School of Classical Studies at Athens announces a program for volunteer excavators wishing to participate in the archaeological excavations of the Athenian Agora during the summer months.
 Approximately thirty-five volunteers are chosen on the basis of academic qualifications and previous archaeological field experience.
 Undergraduate applications are welcome, though priority is given to graduate students preparing for professional careers in classical archaeology and those willing to work the entire season.

 Work of the Volunteer Staff

 The Volunteer Staff will participate in all aspects of the archaeological fieldwork under the supervision of a staff of field archaeologists and technical experts, all of whom have extensive field experience and advanced academic training in classical archaeology.
 Volunteers will be trained in the basic techniques of excavation: working with pick, trowel, shovel, and wheelbarrow; cleaning and investigating stratigraphy; delicate cleaning of artifacts in the ground; sifting of excavated earth and techniques of flotation; washing and basic conservation of pottery and other objects; clerical work involved in the keeping of excavation records.
 All tasks will be assigned in rotation, and volunteers are expected to participate in them all.
 Room and a modest allowance for board are provided for the time volunteers are working at the excavations.
 Travel arrangements to and from Greece are the responsibility of each volunteer.